“If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.” – John Quincy Adams

 All Assam Students’ Union – Nationalist Student Organisation of Assam

-All India Sikh Students Federation – Working for Sikh Students’ Welfare and Well Being
+All India Sikh Students Federation – Working for Sikh Students’ Welfare and Well-Being

 Pinjra Tod – Run by women students to glorify women’s freedom and rights

-How to Celebrate World Students Day in 2022:
+How to Celebrate International Students Day 2023

-1. Plan activities in your universities or schools
+1. Plan Activities in your universities or schools

 International Students’ Day serves as a reminder of diversity’s strength as well as the influence of youth.
 Bring diverse groups together for a stimulating day of global art, music, film, and conversation.
 Organize or attend events that celebrate cultural diversity and inclusion.
 This could include cultural festivals, potlucks, or panel discussions featuring international students.

-3. Chat with students from different states or countries
+3. Chat with Students from different states or countries

-International Students Day FAQs
+FAQs on International Students Day

 Ans: Students promote and celebrate their acts of civic engagement, congregate on campus to highlight the issues they support, and engage in joyous competitions.